Anna Nellens: Biography

 Nellens was sentenced to death in absentia for her role in the plot but managed to escape, eventually resurfacing in Geneva, Switzerland.
 However, she was poorly received by the Armenian community there, which feared that the presence of a controversial and wanted figure could harm them.
 The lack of support from the ARF was criticized by her anarchist comrades, such as Victor Resseler, who expressed his disapproval to Georges Lorand, one of the leaders of the "Jorisards" movement:

+In spite of her efforts, she could not find employment… Her friends pretend not to be able to pay for her boarding house expenses after the New Year [1906].
+So she is now alone and penniless.
+Her clothes are in trunks that remained in Plovdiv so she is still wearing her summer clothes.
+It seems that Armenians in Geneva would like her to leave, feeling that her presence might put them in jeopardy.

 The ARF defended itself against such accusations, claiming that it had always provided financial assistance to Nellens and that its publication Droshak in Antwerp maintained close contact with the committees supporting Joris's release.
 In reality, the lack of support for the Joris-Nellens couple stemmed from several factors, including internal leadership conflicts within the ARF following the death of Christapor Mikaelian during the bombing project, and the organization’s shift of focus toward the Caucasus in response to Tsarist repression and the Armenian-Tatar massacres.
 Nonetheless, the ARF financed Nellens to help her open a boarding house in Geneva.

 After Joris's release—who received a pardon by the Sultan due to intense diplomatic and revolutionary pressure—Nellens joined him in Antwerp.
 She abandoned her false identity, resumed her life in Belgium, and was not troubled by Belgian authorities, despite not having received a pardon from the Ottoman Sultan herself.